User retention statistics

 Example: To understand how effectively your app converts users who add products to their cart into loyal customers, set ProductAdd as the initial event and CheckoutSuccess as the returning event.
 This will help you identify drop-off points and optimize the user journey to maximize retention.

-Specify the time frame (7 to 31 days) for which you want to analyze user retention data.
-By default, Pushwoosh stores event data for 31 days, however, if you need longer storage, contact Pushwoosh sales.
+Specify the time frame for which you want to analyze user retention data.
+By default, Pushwoosh stores event data for one year, however, if you need longer storage, contact Pushwoosh sales.

 The Retention Graph (also known as User Retention Curve) is a visual representation of user retention over time.
 It displays the average retention rate for the chosen date range.
 The graph shows how many days, on average, users wait before performing the returning event after the initial event.
 Learn more about the User Retention Curve and how to flatten it